-Panel Physicians: A group of medical treatment facilities or physicians approved by the
+Panel Physicians: A group of medical treatment facilities or physicians approved by the Mayor and Council as being the treating physicians for on the job injuries suffered by City employees.
+The panel of physicians is posted on each departmental information board and in the Human Resource Office.

-Mayor and Council as being the treating physicians for on the job injuries suffered by City employees.
-The panel of physicians is posted on each departmental information board and in the Human period is at least twenty (20) but less than thirty (30) hours per week on a continuing basis as authorized by Mayor and Council.
+Part-time Employee: A City employee who fills a position for which the established work period is at least twenty (20) but less than thirty (30) hours per week on a continuing basis as authorized by Mayor and Council.